![]() |

 | Two types of soccer players |

-The primary difference between Soccer and American Football lies in gameplay and contact: Soccer is a continuous, foot-based sport played with a round ball and minimal protective gear, while American Football is a strategic, high-contact sport using an oval ball, specialized offensive/defense units, and full-body armor (helmets and pads).
+The primary difference lies in gameplay and contact: Soccer is a continuous, foot-based sport played with a round ball and minimal protective gear, while American Football is a strategic, high-contact sport using an oval ball, specialized units, and full-body armor.

-To understand how these sports differ on the field, we can look at the technical breakdown of players, scoring, and time management.
+To understand how these sports differ on the field, we can look at the technical breakdown of units, scoring, and time management.

 | Feature | Soccer | American Football |